dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 > **Correct:** This is correct because you must set Owner credentials to use the 'enable cache' option in BigQuery.
 It is also a Google best practice to use the ‘enable cache’ option when the business scenario calls for using prefetch caching.
 1) Report must use Owner's Credentials.
 2) You don't need to tell the users not to use the report, you need to tell the system to use Query and Pre-fetch caching to cut down on BigQuery jobs.

 - [ ] Set up the report to use the Viewer's credentials to access the underlying data in BigQuery, and also set it up to be a 'view-only' report.
+> **Incorrect:** This is not correct because a cache auto-expires every 12 hours; a prefetch cache is only for data sources that use the Owner's credentials (not the Viewer's credentials).
 - [ ] Set up the report to use the Viewer's credentials to access the underlying data in BigQuery, and verify that the 'Enable cache' checkbox is not selected for the report.